 The Directors of the Company are as shown below.
 Board meetings were held on seven occasions during the year under review.
 Attendance by the Directors at Board meetings, expressed as a number of meetings attended out of a number eligible to attend are shown below.

-Rebecca Collins 2 of 2
+Rebecca Collins 7 of 7

-Sion Laurence Jones 1 of 2
+Sion Laurence Jones 7 of 7

-Stewart Orrell 7 of 7
+Brian Roland Walker 4 of 7

-Brian Roland Walker 6 of 7
+Simon Rooke 6 of 7

-Corporate governance statement (continued)
+Corporate governance statement

 Compliance committee